pranav-abhyankar/timetable-maker/README.md

 ## 💻 Technologies Used

 - 🕸️ HTML5 & CSS3 for markup and styling
-- ⚙️ JavaScript for DOM interaction and timetable logic
+- ⚙️ JavaScript(ES6) for DOM interaction and timetable logic
 - 📐 Flexbox and CSS Grid for layout
 - 🎨 CSS animations and transitions for UI enhancements